AdityaKr015/Self-Driving-Car-Road-Signs-Object-Detection-/README.md

 •	Results showed that the model successfully detected multiple objects simultaneously and delivered accurate predictions.

-•	The outputs demonstrated the system’s ability to be applied in real-world scenarios such as surveillance, product detection, and automation tasks.
+•	The outputs demonstrated the system’s ability to be applied in real world scenarios such as surveillance, product detection, and automation tasks.

+# **Confusion Matrix & Results data**

 <img width="3000" height="2250" alt="image" src="https://github.com/user-attachments/assets/31116679-ccba-4da8-8bae-bff694e03a2a" />